ankit-rathi/ankit-rathi.github.io/about.md

 - Decisions over dashboards
 - Outcomes over outputs

-If you’re working in Data & AI and thinking beyond models—towards decisions, systems, and long-term impact—we’ll likely have a meaningful conversation.
+If you are working in Data & AI and thinking beyond models; towards decisions, systems, and long-term impact; we will likely have a meaningful conversation.